200 hrs yoga teacher training rishikesh

 4. It would help if you took enough time to chew your food correctly so that your stomach will signal to your brain that the digestion is complete once the food has been churned internally and the digestive hormones have been absorbed.

-5. Plan your meals as per your hunger rather than following outer clock.
+5. Plan your meals as per your hunger rather than following the outer clock.

-6. In an Ayurveda dietary approach, particular foods are eaten at certain times and specific food types cannot be combined while eating together.
-The reason behind it that, divergent foods at different rates and thus need different environment.
-For example, eating fruits alone on an empty stomach, or eating protein-rich food with non-starchy vegetables, are certain types of healthy eating.
-Having protein in your stomach secretes acid, which enables non-starchy vegetables to digest well.
+6. In an Ayurveda dietary approach, particular foods are eaten at certain times, and specific food types cannot be combined while eating together.
+The reason is that divergent foods at different rates and thus need different environments.
+For example, eating fruits alone on an empty stomach or eating protein-rich food with non-starchy vegetables are certain types of healthy eating.
+Protein in your stomach secretes acid, enabling non-starchy vegetables to digest well.

 7. Fast from 14 to 16 hours by skipping meals during those hours.
 Intermittent fasting refers to this practice.
 If you had your last meal at 8 pm you next meal should be at 11 am or 12 pm Breakfast will consist of salads, raw vegetables, and smoothies at least one or two hours before lunch or else you can completely skip breakfast.
 Through this technique and light exercises, you will be able to better digest your food.
 You can use this method no matter what your age is.
 The 8 to 10 hours without food in the night usually gives your body a rest.
 By increasing the time between dinner and breakfast, you allow your body to rejuvenate.
 Drinking enough water is essential.